Dunmurry: History

+Demographics

+Dunmurry has no defined boundaries, so its exact population is hard to determine.
+By using the boundaries of Dunmurry electoral ward, Dunmurry's population would be around 5,117.
+Another definition of Dunmurry consists of Collin District Electoral Area, and includes the areas of Poleglass, Twinbrook, Blacks Road, Lagmore, Mount Eagles, Ladybrook and Kilwee.
+These areas are listed as Dunmurry on addresses and by Royal Mail.
+Using this definition, Dunmurry would have a population of 33,909.

 Politics

 Politically, Dunmurry falls into the Collin district electoral area of Belfast City Council.
 This is composed of the wards of Dunmurry, Seymour Hill, Derriaghy, Colin Glen, Kilwee, Poleglass, Twinbrook and Lagmore.

 From 1 April 2015, Dunmurry transferred to Belfast City Council under local government reforms.

 In 2008, it was recorded in statute that the Dunmurry ward would transfer in its entirety from Lagan Valley to Belfast West.
 Furthermore, it was decided that the section of the Derriaghy wards which lay to the north of the Derriaghy and Lagmore townland boundary would also transfer to Belfast West.

 The Member of Parliament for the constituency in which most of Dunmurry lies is Paul Maskey, Sinn Féin MP for Belfast West.